Factorio-Access/Factorio-Access-Launcher/README.md

 Scan for nearby entities: END

+Scan for entities in the direction you are facing: SHIFT + END

 Repeat scanned entry: HOME

 Navigate scanned entity list: PAGE UP and PAGE DOWN.
 Alternatively you can use UP ARROW and DOWN ARROW.